harsh22rangari/book-record-management-10722/README.md

 ## /books

-GET: Get all books
+GET: Get all books✅
-POST: Create a new book
+POST: Create/Add a new book✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✅
 PUT: Update a book by id

 ## /books/issued/by-user